-Planning your Peterborough Folk Festival 2024 weekend!
+Planning your Peterborough Folk Festival 2025 weekend!

-things to know about the outdoor, family-friendly festival at beautiful Nicholls Oval Park on August 17 & 18, 2024
+things to know about the outdoor, family-friendly festival at beautiful Nicholls Oval Park on August 16 & 17, 2025

 Where do I buy tickets?

+There are no tickets for the weekend of August 16th & 17th at Nicholls Oval Park.
+The outdoor festival is free-admission, with donations encouraged and appreciated.
+A suggested donation of $25 per person will help to offset festival costs.
 You can donate at the festival to the friendly volunteers in yellow T-shirts, or anytime (with instant tax receipts for donations of $25 and up) via our Donate page here.
 Thank you!

 How Do I Get to the Festival?